SNAPPED: RANKIN 2011

 “I began modelling at 17 years old after being scouted at the Underage Festival in Victoria Park 2008.
 Everything started with a shoot with Rafael Stahelin, and I moved on to work with Erika Kurihara and Kacper Kasprzyk for the i-D ‘Best of British” issue.
 I also took part in various student shows and charity shows for Central Saint Martins and London College of Fashion.
 My favourite jobs have been a fun-filled shoot with Judy Blame and Tyrone Lebon for the 300th i-D issue featuring an all pink theme and, of course, the exciting All Walks project with Georgia Hardinge.
 Alongside the science subjects I studied at college, I have always had a passion for Music, Drama and Sports, namely tennis and athletics.”

 SIZE ME UP: KAYT JONES 2009

 “The designers and models we chose were crucial to the success of Size Me Up.
 It is their dedication and skill that made our first initiative: Size Me Up – a success in 2009.”

 DESIGNER: MARK FAST

 Mark Fast is a 28-year-old Canadian-born knitwear designer.
 He studied at Central Saint Martins and has collaborated on knitwear designs with Bora Aksu over three seasons.
 Mark knits everything by hand on a domestic knitting machine.
 His work is formed onto the body as he knits and he has devised innovative stitching techniques, blending Lycra with viscose, angora or wool.
-He is inspired by the endless possibilities of Lycra yarns, sculpting areas of tension and areas of volume over the body.

 Press: Charlotte Delahunty, Finch and Partners